 - If remote work is not possible, employees may use the temporary emergency paid time off banks (up to 80 hours for full-time employees) or existing time off policies.

 - Q: My child’s school is open, but I’m concerned about safety because of COVID-19.
-Can I use E-FMLA instead?
+Can I use COVID-19 PTO instead?

-- A: If the school is open for in-person instruction, you may not use E-FMLA as an alternative.
-You can, however, request vacation, paid time off, unpaid time off or an unpaid personal leave.
-If the school schedule alternates between virtual and in-person instruction, you may use E-FMLA on the days with virtual instruction.
+- A: If the school is open for in-person instruction, you can, request vacation, paid time off, unpaid time off or an unpaid personal leave.
+If the school schedule alternates between virtual and in-person instruction, you may use COVID-19 PTO on the days with virtual instruction.
 You might also consider asking for a reduction in your appointment effort if necessary.

-- Q: Can grandparents use COVID-19 PTO or E-FMLA to care for grandchildren while the parent(s) work and school or daycares are closed or operating virtually?
+- Q: Can grandparents use COVID-19 PTO to care for grandchildren while the parent(s) work and school or daycares are closed or operating virtually?

-- A: Employees can only use COVID-19 PTO or E-FMLA if the grandparent has responsibility for the care of the grandchildren.
-Read the definition of a family member under the FMLA.
+- A: Employees can only use COVID-19 PTO if the grandparent has responsibility for the care of the grandchildren.

 Time Off for Illness

-- Q: Can employees use the new emergency paid time off programs to care for a family member who has contracted COVID-19 or is being quarantined?
+- Q: Can employees use COVID-19 PTO to care for a family member who has contracted COVID-19 or is being quarantined?

 - A: Yes.
-Once the EPSLA and COVID PTO balances are exhausted, sick time and paid time off (PTO) can be used to care for sick family members.
+Once the COVID PTO balance is exhausted, sick time and paid time off (PTO) can be used to care for sick family members.
 Employees should follow guidelines from local public health departments to protect their safety.

 - Q: Are employees required to use sick time or paid time off if they are directed to stay home?